OpenTactile/ITCHy/README.md

   * mouse_diffusor.stl &rarr; [Acrylic Plastic](https://www.shapeways.com/materials/acrylic-plastic), Transparent Acrylic (Transparent Detail)

 ***Important: Always check dimensions of individual parts before printing!***

+### Parts needed for building the tactile display

+Similar to the Tactile Mouse, parts for 3D printing the tactile display are located in the folder *tactileDisplay*.
+Depending on the PZT actuators to be used, modifications may have to be done to the "spacer" part within the *tactileDisplay.blend* file.

+If the parts are printed using Shapeways, the following materials are appropriate:

+  * base.stl &rarr; [Strong & Flexible Plastic](https://www.shapeways.com/materials/strong-and-flexible-plastic), e.g. Blue Polished
+  * holder.stl (optional part, not needed for operation)
+  * press_merged.stl &rarr; [Steel](https://www.shapeways.com/materials/steel), e.g. Polished Nickel<br>
+    To save money, both halves of the press have been merged into a single part.
+Please separate (and clean) the parts manually.
+  * spacer.stl &rarr; [Frosted Ultra Detail](https://www.shapeways.com/materials/frosted-detail-plastic)<br>
+    *Be careful, the small springs are extremely brittle!*
+  * top.stl &rarr; [Strong & Flexible Plastic](https://www.shapeways.com/materials/strong-and-flexible-plastic), e.g. White Polished

+Additional parts needed:
+  * 4x Cylinderhead screw, M2.5 x 30mm
+  * 4x M2.5 nut
+  * Cable for connecting the actuators<br>(depending of the chosen actuator configuration, choose as flexible and light as possible)

+Please have a look into the *tactileDisplay.blend* file to get an idea on how to put the parts together.

 ### Building libITCHy
 libITCHy uses the qmake build system and is available for linux platforms only.
 For building and installing the library system-wide, please follow these steps within the base directory: